-The free Arts Symposium is part of the annual New Heights Artist Development Series.
-Artists of all skill levels and experiences are encouraged to attend the day-long educational conference to advance their skills and career.
-Opening remarks and keynote addresses will begin at 9 a.m., but be sure to arrive early for a free continental breakfast beginning at 8 a.m.
-The Symposium will present three focused panel groups, for a total of nine sessions, on an array of topics from the cinematic, musical and visual arts.
+This free Arts Symposium was part of the annual New Heights Artist Development Series.
+Artists of all skill levels and experiences attended the day-long educational conference to advance their skills and career.
+Opening remarks and keynote addresses began at 9 a.m., with a free continental breakfast beginning at 8 a.m.
+The Symposium presented three focused panel groups, for a total of nine sessions, on an array of topics from the cinematic, musical and visual arts.

 8am – 1:30pm / Registration and Check-in